wiris/thoth/add-on/docs/fancy-notification/README.md

 # Fancy notifications

-Fancy notifications are a special way of communication with the MathType add-in for Microsoft Office users, mainly used to explain some concepts with the help of animated images.
+Fancy notifications are a special way of communication with the MathType Add-on for Google Workspace users, mainly used to explain some concepts with the help of animated images.

 ## How to set a fancy notification